 The Magical Number Seven, Plus Two

-This DIY loudspeaker system experiments with multiple small wide-range transducers in a multiway configuration.
-The idea is to join good directional characteristics to coherence and power handling.
-Another goal is to improve timing by controlling the phase with FIR filters.
-This is an upgrade to my 2018 system with new filtering and the addition of "cheeks" to the speaker columns.
+This DIY loudspeaker system explores the use of multiple small wide-range drivers in a multiway configuration.
+The goal is to combine controlled directivity with coherence and power handling.
+A further objective is to improve timing accuracy through phase control using FIR filters.
+This version is an evolution of my 2018 system, featuring updated filtering and the addition of lateral "cheeks" to the speaker columns.

 Wide range

-The main speakers are based on seven E.J.Jordan JXR6 HD that I picked up from a previous linear array system.
-Arranged as close together as possible, they form three groups having the same acoustic center:
+The main speakers are based on seven E.J.Jordan JXR6 HD reused from a previous linear array system.

-The whole can be viewed as one coaxial driver.
+The system can be viewed as a virtual coaxial driver.

-The 20 liter sealed enclosures are made of 30 cm PVC pipes filled with polyurethane foam and a polyester fleece.
-A tapered internal partition helps reduce the standing waves that start around 600 Hz.
-The build is simple: just a PVC KGU-socket connecting sleeve (which has rubber rings) and two KGM plugs (no glue).
-The baffle is covered with a 5 mm felt sheet to reduce diffraction and make the drivers flush.
+The 20-liter sealed enclosures are made from 30 cm PVC pipes filled with polyurethane foam and polyester fleece.
+A tapered internal partition helps reduce standing waves, starting around 600 Hz.
+Construction is deliberately simple: a PVC KGU sleeve (with rubber seals) and two KGM end plugs, assembled without glue.
+The baffle is covered with a 5 mm felt layer to reduce diffraction and ensure flush driver mounting.

 Average measure of the six groups of small drivers at 50 cm.